 Roblox may fail to operate properly when there is too much background process and not enough system resource.
-Therefore, it’s suggested you shut down unnecessary background programs before gaming.
+So before gaming, you should just shut down those unnecessary background programs.

 1) Right-click any empty place on the taskbar and click Task Manager.

 2) Right-click each resource-hogging application, and then click End task to close them one by one.

 Relaunch Roblox and check if the crashing issue is resolved.
 If not, there are three more methods below.

 Fix 3 – Temporarily disable your antivirus

 Anti-virus software aims to prevent your PC from any potential threats, but sometimes, it’s over-protective and will mistakenly block your apps like Roblox.
 You can temporarily disable your antivirus to identify whether it’s the culprit.

 If Roblox stops crashing after you turn off the antivirus, that means the app is blocked and you’ll need to whitelist the Roblox-related files so that you can play it as intended.
 This process will vary on different antivirus programs.
 If you don’t know how to do this, please consult your antivirus documentation for further instructions.

 If Roblox remains crashing with no antivirus running, that means the anti-virus applications aren’t to blame, and you can go ahead with the next fix.

 Fix 4 – Change the graphics quality

 A low-powered computer may find it difficult to cope with the superior graphics levels.
 So, if the graphics quality is set too high, Roblox is likely to crash.
 In this case, you should appropriately adjust the settings, and here’s how: